 Sergeant Major of Public Affairs

-As the Army Public Affairs' senior enlisted Soldier, Puckett advises the Chief of Army Public Affairs, Office of the Secretary of the Army, on all enlisted matters affecting the career field.
-Before being named the public affairs regimental sergeant major, Sgt.
-Maj.
-Richard Puckett served as the public affairs sergeant major for I Corps from July 2008 to July 2010 at Joint Base Lewis-McChord, WA.
+As the Army Public Affairs senior enlisted Soldier, he advises the Chief of Army Public Affairs, Office of the Secretary of the Army, on all enlisted matters affecting the career field.

 Brenci enlisted in the Army in October 1984 as an infantryman.
 He spent the next three years at Fort Benning, Ga., and Aschaffenberg, Germany, before reclassifying into the Public Affairs career management field.
 He graduated from the Defense Information School's Basic Journalist Course at Fort Benjamin Harrison, Ind., in 1988.